brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ![The Kumano Kodo](/assets/passages/003-kumano-kodo/shining-light@2x.jpg)

 Hello ... from the past.

-I'd intended to send this letter out about four months ago, but am somehow only getting around to it now.
-I picked out the photography that you're about to see last December, but the pictures brought back memories of such beautiful places that for the longest time, I didn't feel up to writing the words to fill the space between them.
+I'd intended to write about four months ago, but am only getting around to it now.
+I'd picked out the photographs that I wanted to use last December, but looking at them in my draft brought back memories of such beautiful places that for the longest time, I didn't feel up to writing the words to fill the gaps (I still don't, but it's time).

 Last year I wrote about a trip to Japan, but even after a few thousand words of prose, I was only halfway done --